 Currently, the most common way to put Aranea to work is to host it in a Servlet 2.3 or compatible container.
-The the generic do that is to extend most way to org.araneaframework.http.core.BaseAraneaDispatcherServlet and build the root component of type overrided method $\verb|org.araneaframework.http.ServletServiceAdapterComponent|\\$ in the buildRootComponent():
+The the generic do that is to extend most way to org.araneaframework.http.core.BaseAraneaDispatcherServlet and build the root component of type overrided method org.araneaframework.http.ServletServiceAdapterComponent in the buildRootComponent():

+'''

-''' package com.foobar.myapp;
+package com.foobar.myapp;

-class MyServlet extends BaseAraneaDispatcherServlet { protected ServletServiceAdapterComponent buildRootComponent() { StandardServletServiceAdapterComponent root = new StandardServletServiceAdapterComponent();
+class MyServlet extends BaseAraneaDispatcherServlet {

+protected ServletServiceAdapterComponent buildRootComponent() {

+StandardServletServiceAdapterComponent root = new StandardServletServiceAdapterComponent();

-//Configure the child components, service widgets using setter injection //...
+//Configure the child components, service widgets using setter injection

+//...

 return root;

 }

 }

 '''

-And one can then use such a servlet to configure Aranea in a web application as usually replacing the standard dispatcher servlet with our custom one.
+One can then use such a servlet to configure Aranea in a web application as by replacing the standard dispatcher servlet with the custom one in WEB-INF/web.xml.